CI-TRACS/Data-Movement-dissemination-and-archiving/index.md

 ---

 ## Synopsis
-This workshop is an introduction to scientific data transfer.
-This will cover different data transfer tools like ftp, Rclone and Globus for moving data
+This workshop will be an introduction to understanding the challenges and options in moving scientific data over the network.
+In particular, attendees will learn about some of the different network infrastructure and tools available and the use cases to apply them towards and highlight any disadvantages or drawbacks to a particular technology.
+Lessons will also address what to do if a transfer is experiencing less than expected performance, potential common contributors to a transfer bottleneck and when and who to ask for assistance will also be covered.
+Different data transfer tools like SFTP, rsync and Globus for moving data will be covered in hands-on exercises.

 ## Learning Outcomes:
 By the end of this workshop attendees will know how to: